Best Running Rain Jackets of 2025

 Carly Eisley

-Meghan Hicks is the Editor in Chief of iRunFar.
-She’s been running since she was 13 years old, and writing and editing about the sport for around 15 years.
-She served as iRunFar’s Managing Editor from 2013 through mid-2023, when she stepped into the role of Editor in Chief.
-Aside from iRunFar, Meghan has worked in communications and education in several of America’s national parks, was a contributing editor for Trail Runner magazine, and served as a columnist at Marathon & Beyond.
+Meghan Hicks is the Editor-in-Chief of iRunFar.
+She’s been running since she was 13 years old, and writing and editing about the sport for more than 15 years.
+She served as iRunFar’s Managing Editor from 2013 through mid-2023, when she stepped into the role of Editor-in-Chief.
+Aside from iRunFar, Meghan is the Board President of the Hardrock Hundred Endurance Run, has worked in communications and education in several of America’s national parks, was a contributing editor for Trail Runner magazine, and served as a columnist at Marathon & Beyond.
 She’s the co-author of Where the Road Ends: A Guide to Trail Running with Bryon Powell.
 She won the 2013 Marathon des Sables, finished on the podium of the Hardrock 100 Mile in 2021, and has previously set fastest known times on the Nolan’s 14 mountain running route in 2016 and 2020.
 Based part-time in Moab, Utah and Silverton, Colorado, Meghan also enjoys reading, biking, backpacking, and watching sunsets.

 Carly Eisley

 Bryon Powell is the Founding Editor of iRunFar.
-He’s been writing about trail running, ultrarunning, and running gear for more than 15 years.
+He’s been writing about trail running, ultrarunning, and running gear for nearly 20 years.
 Aside from iRunFar, he’s authored the books Relentless Forward Progress: A Guide to Running Ultramarathons and Where the Road Ends: A Guide to Trail Running, been a contributing editor at Trail Runner magazine, written for publications including Outside, Sierra, and Running Times, and coached ultrarunners of all abilities.
 Based in Silverton, Colorado, Bryon is an avid trail runner and ultrarunner who competes in events from the Hardrock 100 Mile just out his front door to races long and short around the world, that is, when he’s not fly fishing or tending to his garden.

 Carly Eisley